Navarone Foor: Vitesse

 On 13 May 2016, Foor joined fierce rivals Vitesse on a four-year deal on a free transfer after his contract expired at NEC.
 On 11 September 2016, Foor made his Vitesse debut in a 1–0 away defeat to Ajax, featuring for 64 minutes before being replaced by Nathan.
 On 23 October 2016, Foor scored his first goal for Vitesse in a 1–1 draw against former club NEC, opening the scoring in the 38th minute.

 He played as Vitesse won the final of the KNVB Beker 2–0 against AZ Alkmaar on 30 April 2017 to help the club, three-time runners up, to the title for the first time in its 125-year history.

 Ittihad Kalba

 On 3 February 2020, Ittihad Kalba signed Foor from Vitesse.

 Riga FC

 On 28 August 2022, Foor signed for Latvian Higher League club Riga FC having spent two seasons in Cyprus with Pafos FC.

 Cambuur

 On 28 January 2023, Foor signed for Cambuur on a contract until the end of the season.

+VVV-Venlo

+On 31 January 2025, Foor signed a six-month contract with VVV-Venlo, with an option to extend for a year.

 International career

 Foor has represented Netherlands at under-19, under-20 and under-21 level.

-Foor is also eligible to represent Indonesia at international level through his family's Moluccan heritage.
+Personal life

+Born in the Netherlands, Foor is of Indonesian descent.